quinn's code showcase! ↩

 PythonData AnalysisData VizHTML/CSSJavaScriptFrontend

-The city's 311 system receives millions of service requests every year, routed across 17 city agencies.
-But not every complaint gets the same response, as most of us probably know.
-So I looked at whether a New Yorker's ZIP code or the type of complaint they file predicts how long they'll wait for the city to act, and mapped it out with interactive tooltips.
+Background: My last apartment building had a tenant group chat that fired off roughly ten 311 requests a week — mice, roaches, leaks, heat, noise.
+NYC is just that, but hundreds of thousands of times over.
+The city's 311 system gets millions of requests a year routed across 17 agencies, but not every complaint gets the same response.
+I looked at whether ZIP code or complaint type predicts how long a New Yorker waits for the city to act, and mapped it out with interactive tooltips.

 Data sources: